-In a digital environment, it’s easy to imagine customers as vast swaths of data in your database.
+In a digital environment, it’s easy to imagine customers as nothing but data in your database.
 Don’t get caught in that trap.
 Remember: your customers are people.

-Leading companies like retail marketplace Amazon or media content provider Netflix have changed customers’ expectations for business-to-consumer (B2C) interactions.
-Those B2C expectations have transferred into the B2B realm as people increasingly want what other industries give them — more personalization and responsiveness in service, along with superior product presentation and delivery.
+Retail marketplace Amazon and media content provider Netflix have changed customers’ expectations for business-to-consumer (B2C) interactions.
+Those B2C expectations have transferred into the B2B (business-to-business) realm as people want what other industries give them more personalization and responsiveness in service, along with superior product presentation and delivery.

-- Product presentation: Increasing digitalization of databases means that businesses are now asking for resources such as high-quality product images in 3D, or better search options to find what they desire.
+- Product presentation: An increase in digital databases means that businesses are now asking for resources such as high-quality product images in 3D, or better search options to find what they desire.

 - More channels: Customers are also asking for more consistency across channels and platforms.
 For example, it’s now easy to track how many customers are using iPads to use an e-commerce site.
 Companies should monitor these trends and make the necessary changes on their sites to better serve those customers’ needs.

 - Immediate feedback: Just like B2C customers use Yelp or TripAdvisor to give feedback on their customer experiences, a handful of leading distributors are surveying customers about their willingness to recommend them to peers.
-Distributors are also leveraging social platforms such as Twitter, YouTube, Instagram and Facebook to connect with customers and influencers.
+Wholesale distributors are also leveraging social platforms such as Twitter, YouTube, Instagram, and Facebook to connect with customers and influencers.

 4. Increased competitiveness due to expanding markets

-The distribution sector is also facing serious competition as large retailers look for ways to expand their markets.
+The wholesale distribution sector is also facing serious competition as large retailers look for ways to expand their markets and innovate.

-The distribution industry is rapidly evolving.
-Working in supply chains with innovative manufacturers and retailers means that wholesalers and distributors must elevate their game in order to stay competitive.
+For now, working in supply chains with innovative manufacturers and retailers means that wholesale distributors must elevate their game to stay competitive.
 This means doing things faster, with better systems for collaboration and integration, and with greater attention to customers’ needs.